miladesmailpour/CP-CH/README.md

 - The second orange falls at position 15+(-6) = 9.
 - Only one fruit (the second apple) falls within the region between 7 and 11, so we print 1 as our first line of output.
 - Only the second orange falls within the region between 7 and 11, so we print 1 as our second line of output.

-Feel free to use this function to calculate the number of apples and oranges that land on Sam's house based on the given input or modify it as needed.